toru173/nomi-discord-python/README.md

 - And your Nomi's name!

 #### Run the Setup Script
-Double click the setup script in your installation directory.
+Double click the 'setup' script in your installation directory.

 !['Double-click the Setup Script' Screenshot](./docs/images/readme/'Double-click%20the%20Setup%20Script'%20Screenshot.png)

-It will ask for the information it needs - simply copy and paste the information it is asking for.
+It will ask for the information it needs.
+Copy and paste for each piece of information when the script asks you for it.

 !['Enter Nomi Information' Screenshot](./docs/images/readme/'Enter%20Nomi%20Information'%20Screenshot.png)